EpicWiz/howto-node-sequelize-express-expressHB/README.md

 ### Linux Installation Instructions

-These steps were generously provided by [Namho Kim](https://github.com/namho-kim), a knowledgable and nearly exclusive user of linux.
+These linux installation instructions were generously provided by [Namho Kim](https://github.com/namho-kim), a knowledgable and nearly exclusive user of linux.

 #### Pull request for installing on Linux (since most servers are Linux).